 Episcopal Relief & Development supports a variety of diocesan agricultural and economic empowerment projects through the Church of the Province of Myanmar.
-The program also works with the Men’s Association model farm for testing and teaching agricultural techniques and the Mothers’ Union economic empowerment program offering vocational training and micro-finance services through community self-help groups.
-These activities, along with training in disaster risk reduction, build resilience that help communities recover more quickly from disasters.
-Additionally, education on personal hygiene, sanitation and natural resource management, as well as training on gender inclusion, improve health and support economic empowerment.
+This partnership works with the Men’s Association model farm for testing and teaching agricultural techniques and the Mothers’ Union economic empowerment program, which offers vocational training and micro-finance services through community groups.
+The programs, along with training in disaster risk reduction, all build resilience that help communities recover more quickly from disasters.
+Additionally, education on personal hygiene, sanitation and natural resource management, as well as training on gender inclusion, improve the health of families and support economic empowerment, particularly in women.